pverscha/phd_thesis/19-chapter_8_future_work.md

 #### Current situation
 Unipept requires that all input peptides are tryptic in order to be able to match them with peptides in its reference database.
 However, researchers are transitioning to experiment with datasets that contain other peptide formats that Unipept currently can not use for downstream analysis.
-In this work package, I will therefore design a new index structure for Unipept based on bidirectional FM-indices and search schemes.
-This new index will no longer require the input peptides to adhere to a fixed format.
+In order to accomodate this change, we could design a new index structure for Unipept based on bidirectional FM-indices and search schemes which will no longer require the input peptides to adhere to a fixed format.

 Over the last 10 years, a lot of research has gone into the development and improvement of efficient data structures for sequence alignment.
 One such highly-used data structure that offers excellent performance is the FM-index [@ferraginaOpportunisticDataStructures2000].